angr/angr-doc/MIGRATION.md

 ### SimCCs can no longer be customized

-If you were using the `sp_delta`, `args`, or `ret_val` parameters to SimCC, you should use the new class `SimCCUsercall`, which lets (requires) you be explicit about the locations of each argument.
+If you were using the `sp_delta`, `args`, or `ret_val` parameters to SimCC, you should use the new class `SimCCUsercall`, which lets (requires) you to be explicit about the locations of each argument.

 ### Passing SimTypes is now mandatory